Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ### Create documents

 Before we can insert documents with C8QL, we need a place to put them in - a collection.
-Collections can be managed via the web interface, c8sh or a driver.
+Collections can be managed via the web interface, c8sh or SDK.
 It is not possible to do so with C8QL however.

 ![Collection_Add](/img/Collection_Add-GUI.png)